 16. Order of Precedence and Changes

 In the event of any conflict between this DPA and the Principal Agreement, this DPA will prevail to the extent of the conflict.
 In the event of any conflict between this DPA and the Standard Contractual Clauses, the Standard Contractual Clauses will prevail to the extent of the conflict.
+As to Personal Data governed by the LGPD, Annex IV (Brazil / LGPD Addendum) prevails over this DPA and the Principal Agreement to the extent of the conflict.

 Pipeboard may update this DPA from time to time.
 Each update is published as a commit in the public repository pipeboard-co/Data-Processing-Agreement; the commit history is the authoritative change log.
 Where a change materially reduces the protection afforded to Customer Personal Data, Pipeboard will additionally announce the change at least seven (7) days in advance via email to the Customer's account contact and via the GitHub release notes.